serverless/serverless/README.md

 # Serverless Framework - V.4 - Beta

 **May 21st, 2024** – We've released Serverless Framework V.4 Beta after testing the V.4 Alpha for a few months.
 In this release, we assumed the `serverless` npm namespace.
-To continue to use Serverless Framework V.3 and older versions, please target them in your NPM installs (e.g. `npm i serverless@3.38.0` `3.38.0` is the latest version of `v3`).
+To continue to use Serverless Framework V.3 and older versions, please target them in your NPM installs (e.g. `npm i serverless@3.38.0` `3.38.0` is the latest version of `v3`), and double-check your automated deployments are doing the same.

 If you need to access documentation for Serverless Framework V.3, you can find it [here](https://github.com/serverless/serverless/tree/v3/docs).

-If you are upgrading to V.4, see our [Upgrading to Serverless Framework V4 Documentation](https://www.serverless.com/framework/docs/guides/upgrading-v4)
+If you are upgrading to V.4, see our [Upgrading to Serverless Framework V4 Documentation](https://www.serverless.com/framework/docs/guides/upgrading-v4).

 ## New Features In V.4

 Here's a list of everything that's new in V.4, so far:

-- **Avoiding Breaking Changes:** We're seeking to avoid most large breaking changes for the "aws" Provider.
-If you stumble upon some, please create an issue.
-See the Potential Breaking Changes section below for more info.
 - **Native Typescript Support:** You can now use `.ts` handlers in your AWS Lambda functions in `serverless.yml` and have them build automatically upon deploy.
 [ESBuild](https://esbuild.github.io/) is now included in the Framework which makes this possible.
 [More info here](https://www.serverless.com/framework/docs/providers/aws/guide/building).
 - **New Dev Mode:** Run `serverless dev` to have events from your live architecture routed to your local code, enabling you to make fast changes without deployment.
 [More info here](https://www.serverless.com/framework/docs/providers/aws/cli-reference/dev).
 - **New AWS Lambda Runtimes:** "python3.12", "dotnet8", and "java21".